16 Basic Financial Aid Terms You Should Know

 Types of Financial Aid

-However, at those colleges where merit aid is awarded, you'll generally have to fall within the top 10-25% of the applicant pool to get a substantial award.
-It's not uncommon for students applying for merit aid to fill out the FAFSA and/or CSS PROFILE, or the college's own application.
+Not all colleges offer merit aid, like Ivy League and some highly selective colleges.
+For those that do, you usually need to be in the top 10-25% of applicants to receive a significant award.
+Some students applying for merit aid may still need to fill out the FAFSA and/or CSS PROFILE or the college's own application.

 >>RELATED: 6 Things You Should Know About The FAFSA